git-tfs/git-tfs/doc/usecases/manage_tfs_branches.md

     //Check in TFS
     git tfs rcheckin -i branch1

+Note : you could also use the option `-I` (instead of `-i` followed by the remote name) and let git-tfs find the good tfs remote to use

 All the others actions are done throught the `branch` command

 ## List branches